 HMRC has a growing appetite for launching investigations where it considers there is a reasonable possibility of collecting additional tax liabilities.
 As a result, more individuals and businesses are finding themselves subject to a tax investigation or intervention without there necessarily being any actual wrongdoing.

 Tax investigations and dealing with HMRC can be extremely stressful, time consuming and disruptive.
-Moore Stephens has an expert Tax Investigation & Dispute team with extensive experience in handling HMRC enquiries, investigations and disputes.
+Nationwide Accountants has an expert Tax Investigation & Dispute team with extensive experience in handling HMRC enquiries, investigations and disputes.
 Our approach is designed to ease the process and reach the best possible outcome for all of our clients, whilst always complying with tax legislation.
 For more information, please contact our tax investigations specilists.

 Each year, HMRC investigates hundreds of thousands of individuals and businesses in the UK.
 It has the powers to do this at random, at any time, and everyone is at risk.
 HMRC is now more active than ever before.
 Dependent on the size of the investigation, the costs for professional representation can run to thousands.
 For a small fee, these costs can be protected against.